 "When I watch it now, it reminds me of the doorjamb in my grandmother’s house with my height marked in pencil over the years, or the dresser with my own children’s measurements notched along the edge.
 In it I see the person I was and the person I turned out to be, but the object itself will always be the same.
 It will wait, forever."

 MERIDIAN RISING An imagined autobiography of Jimmie Rodgers

-The new album imagines the life of Jimmie Rodgers.
+The latest album imagines the life of Jimmie Rodgers and features the WPA Ballclub with Billy Bragg, Jon Langford, Fats Kaplin, Tim O'Brien, William Tyler, and Garry Tallent.
 Stream it at Rolling Stone, read the NPR feature, and visit our tent shows below where all is revealed.

 WXNA WORK PROGRESS RADIO HOUR

-Tune in to PB's Works Progress Radio Hour on WXNA every Thursday night from 8-9pm (CST) streaming live on wxnafm.org and in Nashville at 101.5 FM featuring new, classic, and undiscovered music from around the world as well as revealing interviews from guests like legend Billy Bragg, film director Amir Bar-Lev (Long Strange Trip), New York art ensemble Landlady, Laura Cantrell, WPABs Fats Kaplin, and bassist and E Street Band co-founder, Garry Tallent.
+Tune in to PB's Works Progress Radio Hour on WXNA Thursday nights from 8-9pm (CST) streaming live on wxnafm.org and in Nashville at 101.5 FM featuring new, classic, and undiscovered music from around the world as well as revealing interviews from guests like film director Amir Bar-Lev (Long Strange Trip), New York art ensemble Landlady, photographer Jim Herrington, Billy Bragg, WPABs Fats Kaplin, and bassist and E Street Band co-founder, Garry Tallent.
 Check out the playlists and read more about WXNA here.